MarcoFratta/AuctiOn/packages/docs/docs/report/implementation.md

 This approach ensures that:

 1. An initial synchronization occurs when the client connects
-2. Regular synchronizations (default: every 60 seconds) maintain accuracy
+2. Regular synchronizations maintain accuracy
 3. Proper cleanup occurs when the component is unmounted

 ::: details Example